Cabbage Rolls Recipe (Sarma)

 rice filled cabbage rolls arranged in a white braiser.

-Macedonian stuffed cabbage is a simple, festive, and satisfying dish, and it comes in lots of variations!
-These are my top tips and easy adjustments for customizing your Macedonian cabbage rolls.
-Enjoy!
+Macedonian stuffed cabbage is a simple, festive dish, and it comes in lots of variations!
+These are my top tips and easy adjustments.

-• Seal with Cabbage Leaves: If you are using an ovenproof dish with a matching lid, it may not seal the cabbage rolls very well.
-To help keep in the steam and soften the rice, you can lay whole cabbage leaves over the top of your sarma before adding the lid.
+• Seal with Cabbage Leaves.
+If you are using an ovenproof dish with a matching lid, it may not seal the cabbage rolls very well.
+To help keep in the steam and soften the rice, you can arrange whole cabbage leaves over the top of your sarma before adding the lid.

 • Add “Smoke.”
 Sarma recipes often include bacon, ham hock, or another smoky, meaty ingredient in the sauce.
 You can definitely do this, or just substitute smoked paprika for some of the sweet paprika, and use vegetable broth instead of water for depth.